 On the southern end of the space stands the kitchen area, while the rest of the space is reserved for diners: a raised platform with low tables allows diners to enjoy their meal sitting on the floor, while the lower part features round tables with plastic chairs and umbrellas.

-The place is open for only four hours a day.
-Starting at 10:30am, when the first of six whole roast pigs makes its way to the premises atop a motorcycle.
-Ibu Oka stays open until the last roast pig is chopped up and served to their hungry patrons.
+The place opens at 11:00 a.m., when the first of six whole roast pigs makes its way to the premises atop a motorcycle.
+Ibu Oka stays open until 6:00 p.m.

 Make no mistake, Ibu Oka serves Bali babi guling and only babi guling: chopped up and served on paper plates, these heavenly pieces of pork are best enjoyed in combination with boiled white rice, spicy vegetables, and blood sausage.

 The complete meal described above is known as babi guling spesial ("special roast pork", IDR 55,000, or about $3.75 – read about money in Bali), and offers the best parts of the pig: a square of crisp skin tops the slab of fatty pork meat you get with the dish, and the steaming hot rice is balanced out by the slice of blood sausage and helping of spiced vegetables beside it on the plate.

 Babi Guling: the Star of the Show